-There is all total of 10 national parks in the country which in combined cover around 11,000 square kilometer area of Nepal.
+There is a total of 10 national parks in the country which combined cover around 11,000 square kilometers area of Nepal.
 The name of those National Parks is listed below:

-Similarly, there are three wildlife reserves in the country covering more than 1100 square kilometer in total.
+Similarly, there are three wildlife reserves in the country covering more than 1100 square kilometers in total.
 Here below are the names of wildlife reserves:

 The country has recognized six conservation areas which are as followed:

 - Annapurna Conservation Area – 7,629 km2 (2,946 sq mi)

 - Kanchenjunga Conservation Area – 2,035 km2 (786 sq mi)

 - Manaslu Conservation Area – 1,663 km2 (642 sq mi)